 - Download RDB files.
 For more information, see Backup archiving.

 - Clone an instance based on RDB files.
-For more information, see Instance cloning.
+For more information, see Clone an instance.

 You can specify the AOF_FSYNC_EVERYSEC policy to enable AOF persistence in ApsaraDB for Redis.
-Based on this policy, the system logs the commands in write requests by using AOF files on a per-second basis and saves the AOF files to disks.
-AOF persistence does not decrease the service performance and can minimize data loss caused by user mistakes.
+Based on this policy, the system logs all write commands into an AOF file on a per-second basis and saves the AOF file to disks.
+The policy has a minor effect on the performance and can minimize data loss caused by user errors or a power outage.
 ApsaraDB for Redis allows you to archive incremental backups based on AOF files and guarantees the service performance when the system runs the AOF Rewrite task.
 You can manage AOF persistence in the following ways:

 Data persistence tools